datanews/recipes/README.md

 Beat butter and cheese until well-blended.
 Mix in flour, salt and pepper.
 Add milk.
 Stir until soft dough forms.
 Wrap about 1 Tbsp dough around about 1 - 1.5 Tbsp chopped dates.
 Cover the dates completely with the dough and shape into a ball, then pat it down a little so it's a little flat on top.

 Place on ungreased baking sheet.
-Bake until golden, about 15 minutes (or up to 30, depending on your oven).
+Bake until golden, about 15 minutes (or up to 30, depending on your oven). - Kat